Written by Richard Perry

 Key Cons

-• Just one account type - no STP or ECN accounts
+• One account type only, STP and ECN accounts unavailable

 Company Information

 AvaTrade was founded in 2006 by Emanuel Kronitz and Negev Nosatzki.
-Starting life as AvaFX they branched out to become a cross-asset brokerage firm and rebranded as AvaTrade in 2013.
+The company started its life under the brand name AvaFX, but branched out to become a cross-asset brokerage firm and rebranded as AvaTrade in 2013.

-The global client base has now grown to over 300,000 registered traders, placing over 2 million trades per month, which AvaTrade says generates trading volumes of over $70bn per month.
+The broker’s global client base has now grown to over 300,000 registered traders, who place over 2 million orders per month and generate a monthly trading volume of over $70 billion, according to AvaTrade.

 Johannesburg, South Africa